 To access your files, you have to mount the folder from Cryptkeeper and then enter your password.
 You can now access and edit files in the folder.
 If you already have an EncFS folder, you can also import it into Cryptkeeper.
 You can easily delete or change the password for your EncFS folder in Cryptkeeper.

 Gnome Encfs Manager

-Another great Linux tool for creating password protect folder is the Gnome Encfs Manager.
-Gnome Encfs Manager can be installed with the following command in Ubuntu and other Ubuntu based distros.
+Another great Linux tool for creating password-protected folders is the Gnome Encfs Manager.
+Gnome Encfs Manager can be installed with the following command in Ubuntu and other Ubuntu-based distros.

 Gnome Encfs Manager also comes with a system tray icon.
 You can easily create new or import existing Encfs folders into the manager.
 You can easily mount and unmount Encfs folders.
 It also comes with extra features compared to Cryptkeeper, such as the ability to auto-mount folders at startup.
 It is particularly useful if you use it with other cloud-synced folders such as Dropbox.